MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/Update-MgBookingBusiness.md

   - `[CustomerName <String>]`: The customer's name.
   - `[CustomerNotes <String>]`: Notes from the customer associated with this appointment.
 You can get the value only when reading this bookingAppointment by its ID.
 You can set this property only when initially creating an appointment with a new customer.
 After that point, the value is computed from the customer represented by customerId.
   - `[CustomerPhone <String>]`: The customer's phone number.
+  - `[CustomerTimeZone <String>]`: The time zone of the customer.
+For a list of possible values, see dateTimeTimeZone.
+  - `[Customers <IMicrosoftGraphBookingCustomerInformationBase[]>]`: It lists down the customer properties for an appointment.
+An appointment will contain a list of customer information and each unit will indicate the properties of a customer who is part of that appointment.
+Optional.
   - `[Duration <TimeSpan?>]`: The length of the appointment, denoted in ISO8601 format.
   - `[End <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
-For example, '2019-04-16T09:00:00'.
+    - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).
     - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
-See below for possible values.
+See below for more possible values.
+  - `[FilledAttendeesCount <Int32?>]`: The current number of customers in the appointment
   - `[InvoiceAmount <Double?>]`: The billed amount on the invoice.
   - `[InvoiceDate <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
   - `[InvoiceId <String>]`: The ID of the invoice.
   - `[InvoiceStatus <String>]`: bookingInvoiceStatus
   - `[InvoiceUrl <String>]`: The URL of the invoice in Microsoft Bookings.
-  - `[IsLocationOnline <Boolean?>]`:
+  - `[IsLocationOnline <Boolean?>]`: If true, indicates that the appointment will be held online.
+Default value is false.
+  - `[JoinWebUrl <String>]`: The URL of the online meeting for the appointment.
+  - `[MaximumAttendeesCount <Int32?>]`: The maximum number of customers allowed in an appointment.
   - `[OnlineMeetingUrl <String>]`:
-  - `[OptOutOfCustomerEmail <Boolean?>]`: True indicates that the bookingCustomer for this appointment does not wish to receive a confirmation for this appointment.
+  - `[OptOutOfCustomerEmail <Boolean?>]`: If true indicates that the bookingCustomer for this appointment does not wish to receive a confirmation for this appointment.
   - `[PostBuffer <TimeSpan?>]`: The amount of time to reserve after the appointment ends, for cleaning up, as an example.
 The value is expressed in ISO8601 format.
   - `[PreBuffer <TimeSpan?>]`: The amount of time to reserve before the appointment begins, for preparation, as an example.
 The value is expressed in ISO8601 format.
   - `[Price <Double?>]`: The regular price for an appointment for the specified bookingService.
-  - `[PriceType <String>]`: bookingPriceType
+  - `[PriceType <String>]`: Represents the type of pricing of a booking service.
-  - `[Reminders <IMicrosoftGraphBookingReminder[]>]`: The collection of customer reminders sent for this appointment.
+  - `[Reminders <IMicrosoftGraphBookingReminder1[]>]`: The collection of customer reminders sent for this appointment.
 The value of this property is available only when reading this bookingAppointment by its ID.
     - `[Message <String>]`: The message in the reminder.
     - `[Offset <TimeSpan?>]`: The amount of time before the start of an appointment that the reminder should be sent.
 It's denoted in ISO 8601 format.
-    - `[Recipients <String>]`: bookingReminderRecipients
+    - `[Recipients <String>]`:
   - `[SelfServiceAppointmentId <String>]`: An additional tracking ID for the appointment, if the appointment has been created directly by the customer on the scheduling page, as opposed to by a staff member on the behalf of the customer.
+Only supported for appointment if maxAttendeeCount is 1.
   - `[ServiceId <String>]`: The ID of the bookingService associated with this appointment.
-  - `[ServiceLocation <IMicrosoftGraphLocation>]`: location
+  - `[ServiceLocation <IMicrosoftGraphLocation1>]`: location
   - `[ServiceName <String>]`: The name of the bookingService associated with this appointment.This property is optional when creating a new appointment.
 If not specified, it is computed from the service associated with the appointment by the serviceId property.
   - `[ServiceNotes <String>]`: Notes from a bookingStaffMember.
 The value of this property is available only when reading this bookingAppointment by its ID.
+  - `[SmsNotificationsEnabled <Boolean?>]`: If true, indicates SMS notifications will be sent to the customers for the appointment.
+Default value is false.
   - `[StaffMemberIds <String[]>]`: The ID of each bookingStaffMember who is scheduled in this appointment.
   - `[Start <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone

-BODYPARAMETER <IMicrosoftGraphBookingBusiness>: Represents a Microsot Bookings Business.
+BODYPARAMETER <IMicrosoftGraphBookingBusiness1>: Represents a Microsot Bookings Business.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DisplayName <String>]`: A name for the derived entity, which interfaces with customers.
   - `[Id <String>]`: Read-only.
-  - `[Address <IMicrosoftGraphPhysicalAddress>]`: physicalAddress
+  - `[Address <IMicrosoftGraphPhysicalAddress1>]`: physicalAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[City <String>]`: The city.
     - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.